LosAlamosAl/losalamosal.me/content/posts/auto-deploy-lambda-layer.md

 ### Versions and ARNs: Part 1

 This is a good time to talk about ARNs and versions, at least as they apply to this process.
 For this task (deploying and using the lambda layer) we'll be using two ARN/version pairs.
 The _source_ of the lambda layer is the serverless repo using the ARN we just discussed.
 The source layer can also have multiple versions.
 These version numbers adhere to the [semantic versioning standard](https://semver.org) (e.g. 2.1.0).
 The _destination_ of the layer is your account, where it will be deployed to (the source layer **must be deployed** into your account for use in your lambda functions&mdash;you can't use it directly from the serverless repo).
-It get's its own ARN in your account.
+It gets its own ARN in your account.
 Also, every time you install it in your account, it gets another version number (but still the same ARN).
 These version numbers are integers, starting at 1 and incrementing with each deploy.
 You can have multiple _destination_ versions of the layer installed in your account at the same time.
-An important point is that these _destination_ versions numbers are **not** necessarily correlated with the _source_ software versions from the serverless repo.
+An important point is that these _destination_ version numbers are **not** necessarily correlated with the _source_ software versions from the serverless repo.
 We'll have more to say about this later on.

 ## Deploying the Layer to Your Account

 First, make sure you have your credentials set up to access your account via the CLI (using either an IAM user or IAM Identity Center SSO).
-Since we'll be creating an IAM role later, `Admin`-like peromssions are typically required.
+Since we'll be creating an IAM role later, `Admin`-like permissions are typically required.

 ### Deploy the Latest Version of the Layer